 Trickle down economics is a term used to describe the belief that if high-income earners gain an increase in salary, then everyone in the economy will benefit as their increased income and wealth filter through to all sections in society.

-How the trickle-down effect may work
+How the trickle-down effect may work in theory

 If the richest gain an increase in wealth, then